MICRA introduces new 'Occasional Lunchtime Lecture Series'

 The lecture, which was well attended, was themed on the ethics of using cameras in care homes.
 There are considerable concerns about the incidences of elder abuse that take place within care settings.
 Those concerns are heightened because of uncertainties regarding its prevalence and the potential measures, utilising surveillance technologies that can be seen as enabling the identification of and/or protection against abuse.
 This presentation sets the scene regarding elder abuse in care homes and the current technological tools that could assist.

 Reference is made to relevant information on the topic provided by the CQC and to experience in the US and Australia.
-Challenging questions that relate to personal privacy, how such privacy might be protected, and how this can link to notions of care, are explored.
-Finally, the seven principles (previously set out by the presenter) that could underpin the use of surveillance technologies in care homes are visited and their potential wider adoption for use in home care is considered.
+Challenging questions that relate to personal privacy, how much privacy might be protected, and how this can link to notions of care, are explored.
+Finally, the seven principles (previously set out by the presenter) that could underpin the use of surveillance technologies in care homes are visited and their potential wider adoption for use in-home care is considered.

 Dr Fisk stated he was delighted with the event and found the discussion/debate very useful.